HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 What Artificial Intelligence Cannot Do

-They do not understand.
+It does not understand.
 A language model produces statistically probable text.
 It does not comprehend meaning, hold beliefs, or experience the world.
 When it answers correctly, it is pattern-matching at scale.
 When it answers incorrectly with the same confident fluency, the failure is invisible until checked.

 The Regulatory Landscape